Technology Tales

 wget -P ~ ftp://ftp.mozilla.org/pub/firefox/releases/3.0b3/linux-i686/en-US/firefox-3.0b3.tar.bz2 && tar xjf ~/firefox-3.0b3.tar.bz2 -C ~

 The nice thing about the above is that it places the test installation in your home directory and away from Firefox 2.
 It also works regardless of what Linux distribution you have.
-The profiles get shared between versions so a backup would be a good idea before you start to tinker.
-As with the Windows version, page loading and rendering is faster in the new version but I found a problem with printing that I hope will get sorted before the final release.
-Another area for attention is font rendering: it could sharper for sans serif fonts on Ubuntu and serif fonts on Windows.
-Otherwise, it works well on both platforms and I like the way that open windows are saved on exit, a very good idea carried over from Opera.
+The profiles get shared between versions, so a backup would be a good idea before you start to tinker.
+As with the Windows version, page loading and rendering is faster in the new version, but I found a problem with printing that, I hope, will get sorted before the final release.
+Another area for attention is font rendering: it could be sharper for sans serif fonts on Ubuntu and serif fonts on Windows.
+Otherwise, it works well on both platforms and I like the way that open windows are saved on exit, an excellent idea carried over from Opera.

 A Firefox a day?